SWE-UniStuttgart/Qlunc/readme.md

 ### Create am environment and install dependencies

-1) Having Anaconda installed is a prerequisite.
+1) Having [Anaconda](https://docs.anaconda.com) installed is a prerequisite.
 Then, we create a new environment based on the requirements added to the ``environment.yaml`` file, where we include the name  and the tools/packages we want to install in the new environment.

 2) In the Anacond Prompt type:

 ```
 conda env create -f environment.yml
+conda activate <envname>
 ```

-3) Download or [clone](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) the repository to a local directory.

-4) Environment is ready to rumble.
+3) Environment is ready to rumble.
 You have now all the packages needed to run Qlunc.

+### Download or [clone](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) the repository to a local directory.

 By downloading the repository you will get several folders within which Qlunc is organized.
 The most importants to know are: